Creating a Communication Strategy

 If you have already begun developing a communication plan, use the rubric or the questions below to identify areas for continuous improvement:

-Are structures in place to support consistent communication between the SEL team and stakeholders?
+Are structures in place to support consistent SEL communications with all stakeholders?

-Does the communication plan provide opportunities to share information and receive input from community partners, families, and out-of-school time providers?
+Does the communication plan provide opportunities to receive input from staff, other schoolwide teams, community partners, families, and out-of-school time providers?